caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static T SingleOrDefault<T>(this IEnumerable<T> source, Func<T, bool> predicate);
 ```

 This family of twelve methods all extract a single element from a list according to various criteria.
 The `...OrDefault()` forms all return `default(T)` if no suitable element is found to return; the forms without `...OrDefault()` throw an `InvalidOperationException` if there is no suitable element.
-The overloads of `Single()` and `SingleOrDefault()` also throw an `InvalidOperationException` if multiple elements potentially meet the criteria.
+All overloads of `Single()` and `SingleOrDefault()` also throw an `InvalidOperationException` if multiple elements match the predicate criteria.

-The one-parameter versions of the methods are all basically self-explanatory.  `First()` returns the first element, assuming the sequence is not empty.  `Last()`, unsurprisingly, returns the last.  `Single()` also returns the first element, the difference with `First()` being that it throws an exception unless the sequence *only* contains a single element.
-If you are dealing with a sequence whose elements have a guaranteed order, all of these methods can straightforwardly be replaced with equivalent indexer operations.
+The one-parameter versions of the methods are largely self-explanatory.  `First()` returns the first element, throwing an exception if the sequence is empty.  `Last()`, unsurprisingly, returns the last, again throwing an exception on an empty sequence.  `Single()` also returns the first element, the difference with `First()` being that it throws an exception unless the sequence *only* contains a single element.  `SingleOrDefault()` throws an exception if the sequence contains multiple elements, but not if it is empty.
+If you are dealing with a sequence whose elements have a guaranteed order, `First()` and  `Last()` can straightforwardly be replaced with equivalent indexer operations: `[0]` and `[^1]`.

 The two-parameter versions of the methods all require a predicate to narrow down the selection criteria.
-In other words, `First()` will return the first element for which the predicate is true, `Last()` the last for which the predicate is true, and `Single()` will apply the predicate to all elements, throw an exception if none or more than one match, and return the single matching element otherwise.
+In other words, `First()` will return the first element for which the predicate is true (and throw an exception if there are none), `Last()` will return the last for which the predicate is true (or throw an exception), and `Single()` will apply the predicate to all elements, throw an exception if none or more than one match, and return the single matching element otherwise.

 ```
 public static T ElementAt<T>(this IEnumerable<T> source, int index);